-The Company has a modest dependence upon certain customers.
-The Company's largest customer accounted for approximately 13% of consolidated revenue for fiscal 2010.
-The five largest customers of the Company represented approximately 28% of the total revenue for 2010 and the largest 15 customers represented approximately 43% of the total revenue.
-Although the Company has strong partner relationships with its customers, there can be no assurance that the Company will maintain its relationship with any particular customer or continue to provide services to any particular customer at current levels.
+The Company has a modest dependence on certain customers.
+The Company's largest customer accounted for approximately 12.1% of consolidated revenue for fiscal 2012.
+The five largest customers of the Company represented approximately 32.4% of the total revenue for 2012 and the largest 15 customers represented approximately 47.8% of the total revenue.
+Several hundred customers make up the remainder of total revenue.
+Although the Company has strong partnership relationships with its customers, there can be no assurance that the Company will maintain its relationship with any particular customer or continue to provide services to any particular customer at current levels.
 A loss of any significant customer, or a decrease in the sales to any such customer, could have a material adverse effect on the business, financial condition and results of operations of the Company.
-Consolidation within the consumer products marketer base could have a negative impact on the Company's business depending on the nature and scope of any such consolidation.
+Consolidation within the consumer products marketer base could have a negative impact on the Company's business, depending on the nature and scope of any such consolidation.

-Environmental, Health and Safety Requirements and other Considerations
+Environmental, Health and Safety Requirements and Other Considerations

 The Company is subject to numerous federal, provincial, state and municipal statutes, regulations, by-laws, guidelines and policies, as well as permits and other approvals related to the protection of the environment and workers' health and safety.
 The Company maintains active health and safety and environmental programs for the purpose of preventing injuries to employees and pollution incidents at its manufacturing sites.
 The Company also carries out a program of environmental compliance audits, including independent third-party pollution liability assessment for acquisitions, to assess the adequacy of compliance at the operating level and to establish provisions, as required, for environmental site remediation plans.
-The Company has environmental insurance for most of its operating sites with certain exclusions for historical matters.
+The Company has environmental insurance for most of its operating sites, with certain exclusions for historical matters.

-Despite these programs and insurance coverage, further proceedings or inquiries from regulators on employee health and safety requirements particularly in Canada, the United States and the European Economic Community (collectively, the "EHS Requirements") could have a material adverse effect on the business, financial condition and results of operations of the Company.
-In addition, changes to existing EHS Requirements or the adoption of new EHS Requirements in the future, changes to the enforcement of EHS Requirements, as well as the discovery of additional or unknown conditions at facilities owned, operated or used by the Company, could require expenditures that might materially affect the business, financial condition and results of operations of the Company has generally benefited from increased regulations on its customers' products, the demand for the services or products of the Company may be adversely affected by the amendment or repeal of laws or by changes to the enforcement policies of the regulatory agencies concerning such laws.
+Despite these programs and insurance coverage, further proceedings or inquiries from regulators on employee health and safety requirements, particularly in Canada, the United States and the European Economic Community (collectively, the "EHS Requirements"), could have a material adverse effect on the business, financial condition and results of operations of the Company.
+In addition, changes to existing EHS Requirements, the adoption of new EHS Requirements in the future, or changes to the enforcement of EHS Requirements, as well as the discovery of additional or unknown conditions at facilities owned, operated or used by the Company, could require expenditures that might materially affect the business, financial condition and results of operations of the Company, to the extent not covered by indemnity, insurance or a covenant not to sue.
+Furthermore, while the Company has generally benefited from increased regulations on its customers' products, the demand for the services or products of the Company may be adversely affected by the amendment or repeal of laws or by changes to the enforcement policies of the regulatory agencies concerning such laws.